NSW Public School Leadership and Management Credential

 - recommended further reading (optional)

 Candidates will be required to read the pre-reading and e-learning material before attempting the assessment.
 After the pre-reading, each module will take up to two hours to complete.
-Upon completion of all 18 modules you will be eligible to receive a certificate of completion of the NSW Public School Leadership and Management Credential.
+Upon completion of all 18 modules you are eligible to receive a certificate of completion of the NSW Public School Leadership and Management Credential.

 How is it assessed?